The e-Discovery and Information Governance Law Review: France

-According to Article 9 of the CPC, in general it is up to each party to provide evidence of the facts necessary for the success of its claims.
+According to Article 9 of the CPC, in general, it is up to each party to provide evidence of the 'facts necessary for the success of its claims'.
 In addition, as soon as a party cites a document, it must immediately communicate it to the other parties.
 Conversely, a party is not required to systematically disclose all the elements that may serve as evidence in the dispute in question.

-In this context, if a party wants to obtain materials from its opponent or from a third party, it must request them from the judge, and the communication of such documents must then be decided by a judge order (possibly delivered ex parte).
+In this context, if a party wants to obtain materials from its opponent or from a third party, it must request them from the judge, and the communication of those documents must then be decided by a judge order (possibly delivered ex parte).

 ii The judge's order

 This type of measure may be ordered before the trial if there is a legitimate reason to preserve or establish evidence of facts on which the resolution of the dispute may depend (CPC, Article 145).
 The aim is to improve the applicant's 'probationary situation' – in other words, to establish proof of facts that the applicant is not in a position to establish totally or alone.

-iii Proportionality and loyalty of evidence
+iii Proportionality and loyalty of the evidence

 A frequent example of this proportionality test concerns disputes between employees and employers, where the courts make a distinction between the types of documents that employers can produce from their information systems.
 Documents contained on an employee's computer are presumed to be of a professional nature.
-However, to respect employees' right to privacy, which also applies in the workplace, an employer will not be able to validly avail itself of documents that have been expressly designated as personal or private by the employee.16
+However, to respect employees' right to privacy, which also applies in the workplace, an employer will not be able to validly avail itself of documents that have been expressly designated as personal or private by the employee.19

 In the area of criminal discovery, the Criminal Procedure Code allows investigators to access data from a computer system located on the premises where a search takes place.
 The search warrant may also cover data stored in a remote computer system, 'as long as such data is accessible from the initial system or available to the initial system'.
-However, the Criminal Procedure Code reserves the duty to comply with international treaties, which govern authorities' access to data collected when a remote computer system is located outside the national territory.22
+However, the Criminal Procedure Code reserves the duty to comply with international treaties, which govern the authorities' access to data collected when the remote computer system is located outside the national territory.25

 iv Failure to provide evidence

 The judge is in charge of controlling the timing of the proceedings.
-Before concluding the preliminary phase of a trial (exchange of pleadings) and summoning the parties to the hearings, he or she may invite the attorneys to reply to the pleas on which they have not concluded, or to provide the factual and legal explanations necessary for the settlement of the dispute.
+Before concluding the preliminary phase of the trial (exchange of pleadings) and summoning the parties to the hearings, he or she may invite the attorneys to reply to the pleas on which they have not concluded, or to provide the factual and legal explanations necessary for the settlement of the dispute.

-In these circumstances, if a party does not produce the requested documents, the judge will draw the appropriate conclusions for the resolution of the dispute.
+In those circumstances, if a party does not produce the requested documents, the judge will draw the appropriate conclusions for the resolution of the dispute.
 It remains contingent on the judge's decision, on a case-by-case basis, to draw the consequences of a party's possible bad faith in refusing to provide such evidence.

 Review and production

-For instance, the question of mass data review is an important aspect of investigations into antitrust practices.23 Competition Authority investigators may require disclosure and obtain or make copies, by any means and using any medium, of books, invoices and other professional documents of any kind, in any hands.
+For instance, the question of mass data review is an important aspect of investigations into antitrust practices.26 Competition Authority investigators may require disclosure and obtain or make copies, by any means and using any medium, of books, invoices and other professional documents of any kind, in any hands.
 With regard to electronic documents, they 'have access to software and stored data as well as to the restitution in clear text of information likely to facilitate the performance of their missions.
-They may request the transcription by any appropriate processing of documents directly usable for control purposes.'24
+They may request the transcription by any appropriate processing of documents directly usable for control purposes.'27

-These provisions do not allow investigators to request, in a general and imprecise manner, all documents located in a company's computers.
-However, case law has specified that 'this limitation to the powers of investigators cannot be interpreted as requiring them to know a priori the existence and name of each of the documents communicated, since this information is, by definition, known only by the user of the computer workstation'.25 Therefore, the documents requested should be sufficiently identified.
+These provisions do not allow investigators to request, in a general and imprecise manner, all documents located in the company's computers.
+However, case law has specified that 'this limitation to the powers of investigators cannot be interpreted as requiring them to know a priori the existence and name of each of the documents communicated, since this information is, by definition, known only by the user of the computer workstation'.28 Therefore, the documents requested should be sufficiently identified.